activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 `IMMEDIATE` and `EXCLUSIVE` behaviours acquire locks at the beginning of a transaction.
 In these modes, once a transaction acquires a lock, other concurrent transactions trying to acquire a lock, would fail with a `SQLITE_BUSY` error.
 This enforces serial (one transaction at a time) execution.
 But running only one transaction at a time, might not be performant.

+### DEFERRED behaviour

 `DEFERRED` behaviour, on the other hand, allows multiple transactions to run concurrently.
 This means that queries from multiple transactions can get interleaved leading to race conditions.

-SQLite needs to make sure that even in `DEFERRED` mode, outcome of concurrent transactions seem as if they're executed in serial order, to clients.
+Even in this mode, SQLite needs to make sure that, outcome of concurrent transactions seem as if they're executed in serial order, to clients.

-Here's a [talk](https://youtu.be/5ZjhNTM8XU8?t=825) by [Martin Kleppmann](https://martin.kleppmann.com/) which covers issues that can come up with concurrent transactions in the absence of serialized isolation.
+Here's a [talk](https://youtu.be/5ZjhNTM8XU8?t=825) by [Martin Kleppmann](https://martin.kleppmann.com/) which covers issues that can come up with concurrent transactions in the absence of serializable isolation.

 Let's look at how isolation is implemented for concurrent ops in `DEFERRED` transaction.